 Scala is statically typed

-Scala is equipped with an expressive type system that enforces statically that abstractions are used in a safe and coherent manner.
+Scala’s expressive type system enforces, at compile-time, that abstractions are used in a safe and coherent manner.
 In particular, the type system supports:

-- inner classes and abstract types as object members
+- Inner classes and abstract type members as object members

-A local type inference mechanism takes care that the user is not required to annotate the program with redundant type information.
+Type inference means the user is not required to annotate code with redundant type information.
 In combination, these features provide a powerful basis for the safe reuse of programming abstractions and for the type-safe extension of software.

 Scala is extensible

 In practice, the development of domain-specific applications often requires domain-specific language extensions.
-Scala provides a unique combination of language mechanisms that make it easy to smoothly add new language constructs in the form of libraries.
+Scala provides a unique combination of language mechanisms that make it straightforward to add new language constructs in the form of libraries.

 Please continue to the next page to read more.